curlsloth/NYU-HPC-4-newbies/README.md

 [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) is a container platform specifically designed for HPC, and it has become widely used in many HPC systems and has become a standard.

 Without Singularity, you don't really have a good place to put your conda environment file in HPC.
-The `/home` space can only contain a limited number of files, which is barely enough for a conda environment.
-Despite `/scratch` and `/vast` can contain many files, the files in these two places could be wiped out every 60 days.
+The `/home` space can only contain a limited number of files, which may not be enough to host all the packages.
+Despite `/scratch` and `/vast` can contain many files, these places will be wiped out regularily.
 You don't want to reset your conda environment again and again!

-**Singularity acts like a containor.** For the HPC file system, it is recognized as one single file.
+**Singularity acts like a containor.** It is recognized as one single file by the HPC file system.
 But within this containor, you can put as many files as you want, up to it predefined space.
-Therefore, you can put your Singularity container under `/home` without worrying it exceeding the limit.
+Therefore, you can put your Singularity container under `/home` without worrying it exceeding the limit of the number of files.

-**You can even share a copy your singularity `.ext3` file with others to ensure replicability!** Your peers won't need to reinstall the packages you used, which may not even exist in a few years.
-The only issue is that the `.ext3` file is usually huge, depending on the size you requested.
+**You can even share a copy your singularity `.ext3` file with others to ensure replicability!** Your peers won't need to reinstall the packages you used, which may not even available in a few years.
+The only issue is that the `.ext3` file is usually huge, depending on the size you initially requested.

 ### 4-3.
 Step-by-step guidance ###